Item added to cart

 Integrative Nutrition

-When most people think of seaweed, they think of long tangled leafy tendrils floating in the ocean or laying ashore crisscrossing sandy beaches.
+When most people think of seaweed, they think of long-tangled leafy tendrils floating in the ocean or laying ashore sandy beaches.
 Unless you’re a sushi lover, seaweed is probably not something you eat every day (or even think of as a tasty treat!).
-However, many cultures have regularly consumed seaweed for centuries to their great benefit.
+However, many cultures have regularly consumed seaweed for centuries, to their great benefit.

-1. A study published by Scientific Reports in December 2019 demonstrated that seaweed has anti-viral and anti-cancer benefits.
+1. A study published by Scientific Reports demonstrated that seaweed has anti-viral and anti-cancer benefits.

 3. Regular consumption of seaweed has shown to regulate hormones such as estrogen and estradiol.
 This can help reduce symptoms of PMS and incidences of hormonally-based disorders and cancers.

 1. Seaweed is one of the most nutrient-dense foods available on the market!
 While low in calories, seaweed packs a powerhouse of micronutrients.
-It contains a high amount of vitamins B, A, C, E and K. In addition, it is one of the very few non-animal sources of B12, which makes it a perfect addition for those who eat little to no meat.
+It contains a high amount of vitamins B, A, C, E, and K. It is also one of the very few non-animal sources of B12, which makes it a perfect addition for those who eat little to no meat.

 4. All algae absorb the minerals in the waters they’re grown in, so seaweed grown in mineral-rich waters will also contain those minerals.
 These could include calcium, selenium, copper, potassium, and zinc.